 The H-FMEA, located in appendices (A-1), generated focused on each major component of the New V-TOL design and looked at each way those parts could fail.
 Then, looking at these failure modes, the potential causes and effects are recorded and values assigned to them.
 These values include the Severity (S) of the failure, where one mean not harmful and ten means catastrophic.
 The next factor is Occurrence (O), where one means it rarely occurs and ten means it occurs frequently.
 The last factor is Detection (D), where one means instantly detected and ten means hard to detect.
-With these there values the Risk Priority Number (RPN) and Criticality (CRIT) can be calculated by multiply S, O, and D. RPN denotes which causes and failure modes should be focused on the most.
-CRIT focuses on the Severity and Occurrence of the failure mode.
+With these there values the Risk Priority Number (RPN) and Criticality (CRIT) can be calculated by multiply S, O, and D. RPN denotes which causes and failure mode.
 Special attention should be paid to the highest scoring RPN and CRIT failure modes.
 In H-FMEA for Team 8 the two highest ranking failure modes were the "Transition Bar Mounts" failing and the "Tilt Rotor Mount" skipping teeth.
-Where these failure modes happen can be seen in Figure 3.
+Where these failure modes happen can be seen in the below image.